 James Bond’s shirt and tie are also made by Tom Ford.
 The shirt is white poplin with a spread collar and double cuffs.
 It is fitted through the body with two darts at the back.
 The tie is made up of small squares in dark brown and tan, and it is tied in a Windsor knot.
 Bond’s shoes are black punched-cap-toe oxfords, the Philip model from Church’s.
 Though brown shoes usually match better with brown suits, black suits work here due to the dark and muted tone of this brown.

-Cotton isn’t used much in tailored clothing because it’s not a very strong fibre compared to wool, linen or silk.
+Cotton is not used much in tailored clothing because it is not a very strong fibre compared to wool, linen or silk.
 And because it isn’t going to last as long, cotton is typically not worth the tailor’s effort and expense of making a structured suit or sports coat from it.
 Nevertheless, a cotton jacket is what Roger Moore wears here and it keeps him cool in Cairo.
 It’s a structured sports coat, likely made by Angelo Roma, tailored with a canvassed front, padded straight shoulders and roped sleeveheads.
 The coat has swelled edges all over to reinforce the garment.
 Shoulder epaulette straps bring this into safari jacket territory, though it’s more of a sports coat with safari jacket features, like a belted back with a deep single vent, belted sleeves, and patch hip pockets with flaps.
 The set-in breast pocket also has a flap.
 The brown buttons are not horn, but probably made from the Tagua nut which comes from the seed of a tropical palm and is similar to ivory.
 It’s a commonly used material for buttons and goes especially well with the safari jacket look.